germanvalencia15/ticket-lifecycle/README.md

 </p>
 <p>
-Here you can see the open ticket inbox with new open tickets that have not been worked or reassigned.
+Here you can see the open ticket inbox with new open tickets that have not been worked on or reassigned.
 </p>
 <br />